brackets-beautify/brackets-beautify/README.md

 ### Configuration
 #### Beautifier Options
 Brackets Beautify supports the same [options][js-beautify options] as [js-beautify][js-beautify] with the exception of indentation-based options (`indent_size`, `indent_char`, and `indent_with_tabs`) which are taken from the current settings in Brackets.
-The options can be specified in a `.jsbeautifyrc` file on project level.
+The options can be specified in a `.jsbeautifyrc` file on project level and will be merged with the default.
 The default is defined in `default.jsbeautifyrc` and looks like this:
 ```json
 {